ccrma/webchuck/docs/classes/Chuck.md

 ▸ **replaceFileWithArgsWithReplacementDac**(`filename`, `colonSeparatedArgs`, `dacName`): [`DeferredPromise`](DeferredPromise.md)<`unknown`\>

-Replace the last running shred with a file to execute, passing arguments, and dac Note that the file must already be in the WebChucK virtual file system via preloadedFiles[], createFile(), or loadFile()
+Replace the last running shred with a file to execute, passing arguments, and dac.
+Note that the file must already be in the WebChucK virtual file system via preloadedFiles[], createFile(), or loadFile()

 #### Parameters